ambaradan/vale-styles/README.md

 [Rr]ocky
 ```

-The entry, (?i)linux, marks the entire pattern as case-insensitive while the second, [Rr]ocky, provides two acceptable options.
+The entry, (?i)linux, marks the entire pattern as case-insensitive, and the entry [Rr]ocky, provides two acceptable options.

 ## Conclusion

-This should help both when revising the document but also when writing new documents.
+Using `vale` in NvChad 2.0 with properly populated dictionaries will help when checking your document with `vale`.
+It will eliminate the screen clutter that comes from words that `vale` does not know to be correct by default.